Naser Mahama: Man Warns Against Late Ayawaso East MP’s Widow Candidacy, Reasons Spark Concern

 During the ceremony, Mr Bernard Ahiafor, First Deputy Speaker of Parliament, described Mahama as a diligent “committee man” who had served on several key committees, including Energy, Roads and Transportation, and the House Committee.

-Reading a tribute on behalf of Mr Alban Sumana Kingsford Bagbin, the Speaker of Parliament, Mr Ahiafor highlighted Mahama’s professional background in the oil and energy sector, which strengthened parliamentary oversight of petroleum regulation and licensing.
+Reading a tribute on behalf of Mr Alban Sumana Kingsford Bagbin, the Speaker of Parliament, Mr Ahiafor stressed Mahama’s professional background in the oil and energy sector, which strengthened parliamentary oversight of petroleum regulation and licensing.

 He added: